Calip propels No. 24 Missouri State women past Drake 89-83

-Sara Rhine poured in a career-high 31 points for the Bulldogs (16-7, 8-3), who could have grabbed a share of first place with a victory but instead saw their three-game win streak end.
+Sara Rhine poured in a career-high 31 points for the Bulldogs (16-7, 8-3), who could have grabbed a share of first place in the conference standings with a victory but instead saw their three-game win streak end.
 Rhine made 13 of 18 shots from the floor, including 3 of 5 from beyond the arc.
 She added 12 rebounds.
-Becca Hittner tossed in 23 points, hitting 6 of 10 shots and 9 of 10 free throws with eight rebounds.
+Becca Hittner tossed in 23 points, hitting 6 of 11 from the field and 9 of 10 free throws while grabbing eight rebounds.
 Maddie Monahan pitched in with 16 points and seven assists.

 Missouri State led 19-16 after the first quarter and used a 17-3 run to open the second quarter to increase its advantage.
 Drake used a 12-3 spurt to close within eight points at halftime.